$ is a ``smart variable prefix''. When Cheetah sees $, it

 a non-searchList value, and generates the appropriate Python code.

-In top-level position, the $
+In top-level position, the $ is required.
+Otherwise there's

 nothing to distinguish the variable from ordinary text, and the variable name